 - Property taxation is the most important single source of municipal revenue.
 The amount of money that is to be raised through property taxes is set by council each year.
 The tax rate, together with the assessed value of the property, determines the amount of property tax payable each year.
-Property tax and assessment notices are mailed together in April or May and cover the calendar year from January 1 to December 31.
-Payment of property taxes is due July 31.
+Assessment Notices are mailed out within the first quarter of each fiscal year and Property Tax Notices are mailed out at the end of April and cover the calendar year from January 1 to December 31.
+Property tax payments are due on the last business day of June..

 - In Alberta, education is a provincial program.
 The taxes that fund the program are raised and distributed on a provincial basis.
 Education property tax dollars are pooled in the Alberta School Foundation Fund and then allocated among school boards throughout the province.
 This system of pooling taxes from all municipalities enables the Province to provide all students with a standard level of education, no matter where they live.
 Each year, the Province calculates the amount that every Alberta municipality must contribute towards the public education system.

 - The calculation is based on a formula that takes into account the equalized assessment in each municipality and the provincial uniform education property tax rate.
 The Province notifies municipalities of the amount of education taxes they are required to collect.
 Each municipality then establishes a local education property tax rate.
 This tax rate is calculated by dividing the required amount by the municipality’s current taxable assessment.